 Mark is the Assistant Coordinator of the Chinese Carers Network which is one of the project managed by Merseyside Chinese Community Development Association (MCCDA).
 His work involves coordinating and developing the service for the elderly people of the Chinese community.
 Mark understands the needs of the community in particular social care and issues about Chinese families.
 He has been part of the working group of Liverpool Chinatown Chinese New Year Celebrations since 2005.

+Mr Brian Wong was appointed as Justice of the Peace since 1994 and became Deputy Lieutenant in the County of Merseyside since 2002.
 Brian is one of the founding members and Chief Executive of the Liverpool Chinatown Business Association till 2007.
 He had graduated from Business Studies (Hon) in the 80s.
 Brian had gained huge practical experience and knowledge in organising and running catering including retail businesses; but he is also very fond of changing his career direction.
 He went to teach ‘A Level Economics’ in local college for 5 years.
 Then he took the Mid-term Career Training Bursary in 1989 and gained his Post-Graduate Diploma in Economics and finally finished his MA Economics in Manchester University.
 In his MA Dissertation he studied and based all the research in China’s Economic Reforms since 1978 with Special Reference to Guangdong Province.
 After his graduation,he had travelled extensively and visited many big businesses and organisations all over China and Hong Kong.
 Hence he is very knowledge in Chinese business concept and behaviour and maintaining a huge networks in China.

 Wilson Lau had a successful career in catering sector before he became Technical Administrator in Pine Court Housing Association.
 His first housing job was with Liverpool Housing Trust through the Positive Action Training programme which runs by voluntary organisation to give him a doorway into mainstream employment.
 Wilson feels that engaging community is one of the most important parts of housing regeneration, and understanding and participation deliver a sustainability community.
 Wilson is also involved in helping Wirral Multicultural Organisation and Sefton Equality Partnership as volunteer.
 He hopes this will help raising the Chinese community profile.